Valued rank-metric codes: Introduction

 In Section \ref{sec:skewalgebras} we focus on $G$-Galois extensions of local principal ideal rings.
 We first show that the skew algebra representations are naturally compatible with the canonical filtration given by the ideals in $\mO_\K$; cf.\ \cref{thm:compatibility}.
 We then prove that, also within this context, the $\sigma$-polynomial representation gives a natural lower bound on the rank of the corresponding endomorphism; cf.\ \cref{prop:innerrank_lowerbound}.
 As a consequence, we define the counterpart of Gabidulin and twisted Gabidulin codes over local principal ideal rings and show that, also in this more general framework, they are maximum rank distance (MRD) codes; cf.\ \cref{thm:sheekey_rings}.
-Finally, in \cref{prop:gabidulin_filtration} and \cref{prop:twisted_filtration}, we analyze the different behaviour of these families of codes, when viewed over $K$ resp.\ when viewed over the residue field $\overline{K}$.
+Furthermore, we show in \cref{thm:MRDiff} that the parameters of a free rank-metric code over a finite local principal ideal ring are completely determined by its image over the residue field.
+We investigate the case of infinite rings in the last section.